This post may contain affiliate links via Amazon's affiliate advertising program. See privacy policy

 Sour Cream: I felt like this dish needed a middleman between the creamy richness and tangy sharpness.
 Unlike mayo alone, which can lean too fatty or flat, sour cream brightens the base while still keeping that luscious, thick body we want in a proper Southern-style potato salad.
 I find that it balances the mustard's bite, and brings a cool creaminess.

-Chicken Broth: the unsung hero—It makes the potatoes taste seasoned through and through
+Chicken Broth: the unsung hero; It makes the potatoes taste seasoned through and through.
+This is the cheat code for more flavor!

 Ingredients